AlfieLeFluffy/FIT_Study_Materials/Study Materials/Operation Systems/File Systems.md

 - A **B+ tree** which can address through size or offset
 - By **extents**
 ## Deduplication
 **Restriction of repeated storing** of same data on either the file, extent, block byte level.
 This can save space for example on email servers that can receive one mail for hundreds of recipients, git repositories and so on.
 This can be implemented in **writing** or **additionally**, and uses cryptographic hashing for searching for a match.
 A problem arises once one of the shared files is updates, which requires for the file to be duplicated and one of the updated.
-With small duplication this can increased CPU, time or space consumption.
+With small duplication this can increased [[Microprocessor|CPU]], time or space consumption.
 ## Adding Disks
 A new disk and other devices can be added to any directory of an already existing file system.
 Today most of all [[Operating Systems]] automatically mounts disks after connecting them to the PC.
 ### Virtual File System (VFS)